Rafael Francisco Osejo: Public life

-The bachelor Osejo played some public office in Costa Rica in the last years of Spanish rule.
-In 1819 he was appointed as a member of the Consular Court, in 1820 the City of Ujarrás counsel was appointed and in 1821 the city of Carthage was appointed to serve on the Board of Health of that city.
+The bachelor Osejo held some public offices in Costa Rica in the last years of Spanish rule.
+He was appointed as a member of the Consular Court in 1819, he was made a member of the council of the City of Ujarrás in 1820 and he was appointed to serve on the Board of Health of the city of Cartago in 1821.